-Our itinerary enlights the Tourist attractions in Goma, a city located in the eastern part of the Democratic Republic of Congo.
+Our itinerary enlights the Tourist attractions and the things to do in Goma City in Goma, a city located in the eastern part of the Democratic Republic of Congo.
 It is close to the northern shores of Lake Kivu on the border with Rwanda.
 It is considered the capital of the Northern Kivu province and one of the largest after Kinshasa.
 Goma is a very busy city because it is a major trading route for goods going to Congo.
 It also hosts a large number of UN and other international humanitarian organizations.
 Goma is just a few minutes’ drive from Virunga National Park hence offering countless opportunities for those interested in nature and Wildlife.

 The areas around Goma have striking and natural scenery consisting of forests, hills, and mountains.
 Its location outside the Virunga National Park has made it a tourist hub in East Africa.
 A key feature is the majestic Nyiragongo Volcano which will be a subject of discussion later on.
 Goma also has restaurants, museums, and theaters as we shall see later.
 If you are in Goma or planning to visit and wondering what to do during your free time, then this might just be the write-up for you.